awjh-ibm/fabric-go-developer-api/README.md

+> WARNING: This is a prototype.
+This project is not intended for production use (yet).
+The documentation and tutorials may not match with the code.
+There is no branching all new code goes into master.

 # Fabric developer API
 This project provides the contract interface, a high level API for application developers to implement business logic for Hyperledger Fabric.